ofhas/Image-Viewer-App/README.md

 1, clone/download the .py file and images.\
 2, ***make sure the images and .py file are at the same folder***, no need to make any changes in the code, concering path etc..\
 3, In your ide/terminal/powershell type the following: "pip install PyQt5".\
-4, After runnign successfully and pressing the #3 button, the app should look like this:\
+4, After running successfully and pressing the #3 button, the app should look like this:\
 ![alt text](https://github.com/ofhas/Image-Viewer-App/blob/main/readme_image/Capture11.JPG)